NAME IT THE EMPEROR NORTON BRIDGE* (*Existing Names to Remain in Place)

 "ordering the citizens of San Francisco and Oakland to appropriate funds for the survey of a suspension bridge from Oakland Point via Goat Island; also for a tunnel...."

-[See all three proclamations, as they originally appeared in The Pacific Appeal newspaper, in the Resources section below.]
+[See the Resources section below for a link to view all three proclamations, as they originally appeared in The Pacific Appeal newspaper.

-In adding, for consideration, the possibility of a cross-Bay tunnel, Emperor Norton anticipated by more than a century the 1974 opening of the Transbay Tube, which carries four of the five lines of the Bay Area Rapid Transit (BART) system under the Bay.
+In adding, for consideration, the possibility of a cross-Bay tunnel — something he originally had called for in a separate proclamation in June 1872 — Emperor Norton anticipated by more than a century the 1974 opening of the Transbay Tube, which carries four of the five lines of the Bay Area Rapid Transit (BART) system under the Bay.]

 In essence, the Emperor's vision for a cross-Bay bridge came to pass in 1936, with the opening of the San Francisco-Oakland Bay Bridge, known as "the Bay Bridge."